 Since 2011, all meningococcal outbreaks that occurred on college campuses were caused by Men B.

 We are conducting this study because we want to learn more about the immune response to this vaccine to better prevent outbreaks and protect young adults in the future.

 You may be eligible for this study if:

 - You are 18 -23 years old at the time of enrollment.

-- You are currently enrolled as an undergraduate student at the UMN and anticipate being on campus for the current and following semesters.
+- You are currently enrolled as a student at the UMN and anticipate being on campus for the current and following semester.

 - You have not previously received any MenB vaccines.